 Each half term we base our learning on a different core text from the Read in to Writing curriculum.
-Each book relates to our termly topic and allows the children to delve into high-quailty picture books and children's fiction written by much-loved authors such as Beatrix Potter and Roald Dahl to achieve greater depth in reading and writing.
+Each book relates to our termly topic and allows the children to delve into high-quailty picture books and children's fiction written by much-loved authors such as Beatrix Potter and C.S Lewis to achieve greater depth in reading and writing.
 Please find below the texts that we are going to be looking at this term.

-Autumn 2 - The Iron Man
+Autumn 2 - The Lion, the Witch and the Wardrobe

 Four adventurous siblings (Peter, Susan, Edmund, and Lucy Pevensie) step through a wardrobe door and into the land of Narnia, a land frozen in eternal winter and enslaved by the power of the White Witch.
 But when almost all hope is lost, the return of the Great Lion, Aslan, signals a great change . . .

 and a great sacrifice.